CyrilJl/rasterizer/README.md

 `rasterizer` is a lightweight Python package for rasterizing `geopandas` GeoDataFrames.

-This package provides functionalities that are not present in `rasterio.features`, such as area and length-based rasterization.
-It is also lighter and faster than using GDAL-based solutions.

-For detailed usage and API documentation, please see the [full documentation](https://rasterizer.readthedocs.io).

 ## Features

 - Rasterize lines into a binary (presence/absence) or length-based grid.